ices-eg/wg_WGEEL/Misc/data_call_2024/PT.md

 ### group metrics
 * 1 and 2 new values inserted in the group and metric tables
+* 2 and 8 new values modified in the group and metric tables
+* 1 and 4 new values modified in the group and metric tables (integrated from seperate file generated locally by Hilaire - this row was not detected in the standard process)

 ### individual metrics
 * 164 values deleted from fish table, cascade delete on metrics